If Your Mill Isn’t Firing on All Cylinders, It’s Time for a Tune-up

 A good preventive maintenance program can help to keep your mill in top condition, but even so, an annual checkup with an alignment is a good idea.

 Making welded tube or pipe for a living is anything but easy.
 Attracting, training, and keeping mill operators is a chore; raw material prices are unpredictable; and ever-smaller orders and just-in-time deliveries can create all sorts of logistical headaches.
 When profit margins are slim, production schedules are full, and you’re short-handed, just getting through a day, a week, or a month can be an ordeal.
-Probably the last thing on your mind is scheduling a service call, but indeed mill services and Tube or Pipe Mill Alignment are necessary from time to time to remain competitive and profitable.
+Probably the last thing on your mind is scheduling a service call, but indeed mill services are necessary from time to time to remain competitive and profitable.

 That being said, an annual service visit with an alignment isn’t the only maintenance needed to keep a mill running efficiently.
 A regular preventive maintenance schedule—one that has specific tasks scheduled weekly, biweekly, and monthly—is necessary to keep your mill in top condition so it can run at peak efficiency with minimum downtime and scrap rates.
 An annual service visit and alignment also can help to diagnose small problems—which often become invisible—before they become big and expensive problems.